-APPLICATION FOR ALACHUA COUNTY TRANSPORTATION DISADVANTAGED COORDINATING BOARD
+APPLICATIONS FOR ALACHUA COUNTY TRANSPORTATION DISADVANTAGED COORDINATING BOARD MEMBERSHIP

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested qualified persons to apply for the Alachua County Transportation Disadvantaged Coordinating Board.
-Current vacant positions consist of the:
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested persons to apply for membership on the Alachua County Transportation Disadvantaged Coordinating Board.
+The Transportation Disadvantaged Coordinating Board is an advisory Board that oversees the provision of public transportation services to disadvantaged citizens in Alachua County.